Romeu Zema: COVID-19

 After the advent of the COVID-19 pandemic, Zema issued lockdown orders that were criticised by NOVO's national directory, who claimed that the measures "negatively affected business".

 In later 2020, the underreporting of COVID cases in Minas Gerais was criticized by the press.
-Zema stated that tests for COVID-19 were "just to satisfy the curiosity of researchers, while not assisting in puplic health".
+Zema stated that tests for COVID-19 were "just to satisfy the curiosity of researchers, while not assisting in public health".
 Despite the presence of underreporting, this was a trend throughout Brazil due to an increase in cases of Acute Respiratory Syndrome (SARS).
 In September 2020, Minas Gerais was considered the state with the lowest rate of deaths per inhabitant in Brazil.

 In 2021 it was reported that Zema's government was under investigation by Augusto Aras, the Attorney General of Brazil, for its handling of state PPE purchases that may have benefited certain companies rather than achieving the lowest price.
 Zema denied any wrongdoing.